-Archaeologists study people of the distant and recent past within the context of their own time and environment in order to understand their behavior, social and political organization, economy, arts and crafts, and ways of life.
-Archaeology is a global discipline with a deep and wide comparative perspective that draws on all types of material remains from simple stone tools to entire cities; on ephemeral and microscopic evidence derived from plants and soils; and, where possible, on written, graphic, and oral accounts.
-Archaeology is fundamentally interdisciplinary, combining social and natural sciences with humanistic pursuits.
-Department of Archaeology faculty are involved in a wide range of field projects around the world including North America, Mesoamerica, Europe and the countries of the Mediterranean basin, Africa, Turkey, the Levant, the Near East, Pakistan, and China.
-Students have a variety of opportunities to work closely with faculty on field projects and archaeological materials from many parts of the world.
+Archaeologists study people of the distant and recent past through material evidence in order to understand their behavior, social and political organization, economy, diet, arts, and ways of life.
+Archaeology is a global discipline with a deep and wide comparative perspective that draws on methods from many disciplines, from biology and physics to art history and ancient languages.
+We study all types of material remains, from simple stone tools to entire cities, microscopic evidence derived from plants to the bones of animals, and, where possible, draw on written and oral accounts and visual evidence.
+Archaeology is fundamentally interdisciplinary, combining the social and natural sciences with the humanities.
+Our faculty are involved in a wide range of field projects around the world and students have a variety of opportunities to work closely with faculty on field projects and the laboratory analysis of archaeological materials in Boston.

 Instructional and Research Facilities

-The Boston University Archaeology Club (BUAC), organized by undergraduate majors, offers opportunities for students to socialize, meet visiting scholars, and learn about fieldwork opportunities.
-The club has regular meetings and is open to majors and nonmajors.
+The Archaeology Society, organized by undergraduate majors, offers opportunities for students to socialize, meet visiting scholars, visit museums, attend workshops, and learn about fieldwork opportunities.
+The society has regular meetings and is open to majors and nonmajors.